 The university is committed to providing a safe, healthy learning community for all its members.
 The university has Use of Alcoholic Beverages and Prohibition of Other Drugs policies for your review.

 Clarion’s Institutional Research office provides information on graduation rate, retention rate, and transfer-out rate of students at the university.
-The Clarion University Fact Book is a formal compilation of detailed information about the university’s purpose, leadership, admissions, enrollments, degrees awarded, and staffing.
+The PennWest Clarion Fact Book is a formal compilation of detailed information about the university’s purpose, leadership, admissions, enrollments, degrees awarded, and staffing.
 Data is reported as of the fall term census date.